YOUR BOND PORTFOLIO SHOULD SEE THE WORLD

 Which is why the JPMorgan Global Bond Opportunities Fund is flexible and free from benchmark constraints.

 Source: Morningstar.
-Select Shares.
-Three-year rating: 4 stars, 318 funds rated.
+I Shares.
+Three-year rating: 4 stars, 312 funds rated.
 Five-year and 10-year not rated.
-For overall rating, 318 funds were rated.
+For overall rating, 312 funds were rated.
 Ratings reflect risk-adjusted performance.
 Different share classes may have different rankings.
-The Overall Morningstar Rating™ for a fund is derived from a weighted average of the performance figures associated with its three-, five-, and ten-year (if applicable) Morningstar Rating metrics.
+Rankings do not take sales loads into account.
+The Overall Morningstar Rating™ for a fund is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.

 Without a benchmark as a starting point, the global team of over 200 fixed income experts employs its flexible “best ideas” strategy with the goal of generating attractive total returns.

 Free from rigid regional or sector allocations, the Fund can adopt a conservative allocation in uncertain periods, moving tactically into higher-risk opportunities as conditions warrant.
 The Fund can also adapt its sensitivity to interest rates (duration) depending on the economic backdrop.

 Historical Portfolio weightings by sector

 Source: J.P.
 Morgan.
 The Fund is an actively managed portfolio: holdings, sector weights, allocations and leverage, as applicable, are subject to change at the discretion of the Investment Manager without notice.
 Data as of 3/31/17.

 BROADEN THE BORDERS OF YOUR BOND PORTFOLIO